Call for appointment:410-448-6400 410-448-6400

 - Make certain changes at your home to make certain activities easier (for example, installing grab bars in the shower/tub and near the toilet).

 - Try stress-reducing activities.

-- Eat a healthy diet rich in fruits and vegetables, which contain important vitamins and minerals, especially vitamin E.
+- Eat a healthy diet that is rich in fruits and vegetables and contains important vitamins and minerals (especially vitamin E).

 - Eat foods rich in omega-3 fatty acids.

-If there is still significant pain and limitation of function despite all conservative treatment measures, surgery may be helpful.
+If there is still significant pain and limitation of function despite all conservative treatment measures, surgery may be recommended.

 Surgical Treatment for Shoulder Arthritis

 - Arthroscopic surgery to release tight tissue and remove bone spurs may be effective if the arthritis is still relatively mild to moderate.